|CNY Hiking HOME PAGE||Finger Lakes Trail||FLT Central Section||NCT in Central New York||Hiking in Tompkins County|

 As you walk along Townline Road, at times you'll have nice views to your right.
 The trail leaves Townline Road on an abandoned section of the road near the corner of Layden Road.
 You are still on private property.
 After crossing Hilltop Road, there are impressive views of Inlet Valley to your right and soon in front of you.

 The trail reaches Bruce Hill Road and the end of this stretch of the FLT/NCT.
+There was an update in late 2012 which the trail now continues off road across Bruce Hill Road, eliminating the road walk.
+We will update this soon on our site.
 This stretch of the trail is featured on map M17 from the FLTC.

 DIRECTIONS - From Ithaca, NY 13/34/96 south past Buttermilk Falls State Park and NY 327.
 The parking area is off NY 34/96 at the NY 13 split on the left side.